nikomatsakis/babysteps/source/_posts/2012-02-16-returning-refs.markdown

 uniqueness invariant, as there might be escaped region-typed pointers into its interior.
 Anyway, I don't want to go into details about unique pointers in this post as it's already plenty long.

+**EDIT:** pcwalton pointed out to me that there is no reason to treat mutable variables specially.
+Instead, we can basically just increment the ref count whenever we coerce an `@T` to a `r&T`.
+The region `r` would still be the region of an enclosing block `b` (probably the innermost one, or perhaps the one where the variable is declared) and we would release the reference upon exiting the block `b` can still optimize immutable variables to not increase the reference at all because it is unnecessary.
+I rejected this approach initially because I was thinking that we would want to keep it very predictable when references would be dropped, but that's not actually an important property.
+Garbage collection traditionally does not define precisely when dead memory will be reclaimed, after all (and, as graydon correctly points out, RC+CC is garbage collection).
+Note though that borrowing unique pointers probably still ought to use a narrow region corresponding to the call or `alt` statement in which the borrow occurs.

 ### But does it scale?